JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/provider2.png" %}

-You can read more from the
+You can read more about it at the
 [Manage Azure private endpoints](https://learn.microsoft.com/en-us/azure/private-link/manage-private-endpoint?tabs=manage-private-link-powershell) documentation.